ckoerber/group-theory-example-lecture/doc-src/components/figures.md

 1. Open the Layers tab via `Layer > Layers`.
 2. Create a new layer for the next animation step, `Layer > Add layer`.
-3. Select all objects you do not want on the first animation step and move them to the new layer.
+3. Select all objects you do not want on the first animation step and move them to the new layer (`Layer> Move Selection to Layer Above`).
 Depending on the input, it might not directly be possible to select some objects alone; you may have to ungroup them first `Object > Ungroup` (or you may want to group them for easier handling `Object > Group`).
 4. Repeat this procedure until you have separated all objects onto their respective animation layer
 5. Export to SVG by `File > Save as` and select the SVG format